einarwh/experiments-in-powerblog/content/blog-posts/picture-combinators-and-recursive-fish.md

 TODO: corner 2 fish

-Here’s how we can write it in code:
+Here's how we can write it in code:

 ```fsharp
 let rec corner n p =